patrick-tssn/LM-Research-Hub/Learning_Resources/reading_list/ReadingList.md

 ## Efficiency

-Papers about Efficiency/Compression/Extrapolation of neural network/language model, see [Efficiency](Efficiency.md) for details.
+Papers about Efficiency/Compression/Extrapolation of neural network/language model, possible some papers from MLSys, see [Efficiency](Efficiency.md) for details.

 > - Papers
 >   - Adapt